Last Updated on August 8, 2023 by Igor Karni

 Why?
 Well, much like the motor, the battery life of an electric trike also mainly depends on how you use the trike.
 Using the pedal-assist occasionally will definitely result in a longer riding range than, for example, opting to go full-electric mode.
 This effectively illustrates the close relationship between the battery and the motor of not only the electric trikes but electric bicycles as a whole.

 Even so, those brands with higher watt-hour batteries will certainly cost more.
 Certain models even have the option of adding a second battery which expands the range twofold or more.
-Obviously, this only means more expenses for the owner, which is not limited to initial sale but maintenance cost as well.
+Obviously, this only means more expenses for the owner, which is not limited to initial sale but maintenance costs as well.
 Battery charging time is also another factor that greatly affects the price, which is only further boosted by the demand of users for quick-charging models.

 Trike e-bike cargo capacity